 who we are

-Our Mikvé Israel-Emanuel community dates back to 1651 when the first Jewish families came from Amsterdam in the Netherlands and settled in Curaçao on land designated for them by the Dutch West India Company to be used exclusively for agricultural purposes.
+Our Mikvé Israel-Emanuel community dates back to 1651 when the first Jewish families came from Amsterdam in the Netherlands and settled in Curaçao on land assigned to them by the Dutch West India Company to be used exclusively for agricultural purposes.
 Several generations before, they had left Spain and Portugal to escape the Inquisition and settled in the Dutch republic.

 Switching to trading and shipping, the Jews moved to the walled city of Willemstad in the late 1600s and used several locations as houses of worship.
-The final and permanent synagogue dates back to 1732 when it was consecrated and is the oldest in continuous use in the Americas since then.
+The current synagogue was consecrated in 1732.
+It is the oldest synagogue in continuous use in the Americas.

 Painted by D. de Rijke,

 Restored by Myrna Moreno

 Rabbi Georgette Kennebrae, who was our spiritual leader since 2020, left recently.
 In March and April 2022, Dr. Birgit Klein of Heidelberg, Germany officiated at our Shabbat services.
 As we transition to new religious leadership, we shall continue to update this section.
 In the meantime, please feel free to email firstname.lastname@example.org with any questions you may have.